BeAPI/bea-media-analytics/README.md

 [WordPress.org GlotPress](https://translate.wordpress.org/projects/wp-plugins/bea-find-media)._

 You can, of course, just [create a pull request](../../compare) to our repository if you already done the translation.

-## Languages

-This plugin is translated into the following languages :
-- English
-- French
-- More to come

 # For developers